-- Certification in BLS, ACLS, PALS, AMLS and ITLS
+Certification courses including BLS, ACLS, PALS, AMLS, and ITLS.

-The first section of the program is didactic (NURS 51, NURS 52, NURS 53 and NURS 54), offering students the opportunity to learn ALS practices in relation to paramedicine.
+The first section of the program is didactic (NURS 51, NURS 52, NURS 53 and NURS 54), a classroom setting offering students the opportunity to learn ALS practices in relation to paramedicine.
 Students will master anatomy and physiology, cardiology, respiration, general medicine, obstetrics, pediatrics, trauma and neurology.

 The second section is a clinical experience (NURS 55) where students are placed in different hospitals around the region.
 This section offers students the opportunity to practice and hone their skills in preparation for their field internship.